wollomatic/container-hoster/README.md

 Container-hoster does not need to have access to any network.

+## Changes
+ - 0.1.x: Renaming containers will now update the hosts file.

 ## License
 This project is licensed under the [MIT license](LICENSE)
  - see the [LICENSE](LICENSE) file for details